Axlefublr/harp/README.md

 If you have the energy to write a README for your config, that's massively appreciated.
 However, it's not expected.

-When it comes to contributing to the *rust* side of the project, it's a lot more strict.
-The design is meant to be simple and minimalistic, so I'm far more cautious of changes to it.
-So if you don't want to accidentally waste time programming for a project only to be met with a grumpy maintainer, talk to me in a github issue or on discord (`@axlefublr`), so we can figure out whether the change fits the project or not.
+About the *rust* side though: I'm likely to be the only user of `harp` as a library, so it's not the most flexible.
+If you need it to be, ask me to improve it in an issue, or improve it on your own in a PR.

 # Installation